-Official control of pests presenting an environmental risk may involve agencies other than the NPPO.
-However, it is recognized that ISPM No. 5 Glossary of phytosanitary terms, Supplement No. 1 on official control, in particular Section 5.7, applies.

-In the case of LMOs, official control should relate to the phytosanitary measures applied because of the pest nature of the LMO.
+- S1 Official control of pests presenting an environmental risk may involve agencies other than the NPPO.
+However, it is recognized that ISPM 5 Supplement 1 (Guidelines on the interpretation and application of the concept of official control for regulated pests), in particular section 5.7, applies. - S2 In the case of LMOs, official control should relate to the phytosanitary measures applied because of the pest nature of the LMO.
 It may be appropriate to consider any official control measures in place for the parent organism, donor organism, transgene vector or gene vector.